dscamiss/blog/content/posts/generalized_newtons_method.md

 +++
-title = "Theory and implementation of the generalized Newton's method" date = 2024-08-22T13:24:04-07:00 draft = true tag = ['hessian', 'learning-rate', 'gradient descent', 'stochastic gradient descent', 'sgd', 'random-notes']
+title = "The generalized Newton's method for learning rate scheduling" date = 2024-08-22T13:24:04-07:00 draft = false tag = ['hessian', 'learning-rate', 'gradient descent', 'stochastic gradient descent', 'sgd', 'random-notes']
 +++

 In this post, we review the generalized Newton's method (GeN) proposed in [1].
-Then, we give a high-level overview of a PyTorch implementation, which runs exact and approximate versions of GeN.
+Then, we explicitly compute the learning rates prescribed by the exact version of GeN, for a simple problem instance.
+Then, we give a high-level overview of a PyTorch implementation which runs the exact version of GeN for stochastic gradient descent.

 <!--more-->